pvnotpv/aw-polybar/README.md

   <img src="https://github.com/pvnotpv/aw-polybar/blob/main/images/clicks.png?raw=true" width="440" />
 </p>

+(Alternates between the two in n time internal.)
 ---

 Make sure you have activty-watch installed, running on default port 5600(if else make sure to change it in the script) and if you want to keep track of keystrokes and mouse clicks install aw-watcher-input and configure it.